Mahrukh-Niazi/cross-validation-ridge-regression/README.md

 *Disclaimer*:

-This is part of the course assignments for STA314 (Statistical Methods for Machine Learning) fall 2020 term at the University of Toronto (UofT).
+This is part of the course assignments for STA414 (Statistical Methods for Machine Learning II) winter 2021 term at the University of Toronto (UofT).